Staff Workers &

 Cecily shares that the Lord has led her to a new path of service as He indicated to her in Isaiah 42:16, "I will lead the blind by ways they have not known, along unfamiliar paths I will guide them; I will turn the darkness into light before them and make the rough places smooth.
 These are the things I will do; I will not forsake them."

-Cecily's main responsibility is to manage the administrative operations of ISNMZ's National Office by providing organisational support, finance and donor management, and ministry support.
+Cecily's main responsibility is to manage the operations of ISMNZ's National Office by providing organisational support, finance and donor management.
 Cecily's priority is to manage donations, accounting, payroll, and reporting to IRD and Charities Commission.
 Cecily is also responsible for coordinating financial reviews, monitoring levels of donation support and ensuring legal compliance.
-For Cecily’s administration portfolio, she will be involved in planning, developing and improving administrative systems, policies, procedures and records management practices.
-Cecily will also oversee special projects and attend to human resource matters as required.
+Cecily plays a leading role in planning, developing and improving the operational systems, policies and procedures for ISMNZ.
+She will also oversee special projects and attend to human resource matters where required.

 If you would like to financially support Cecily Fung, please visit our donate page.

-Isaac joined the National Support Team as IT Manager (in a capacity of 40 hours per month) on 1st August 2021.
+Isaac joined our National Support Team as IT Manager in August 2021 in a part-time capacity.
 Isaac shares that he was excited about using his IT and e-learning skills to support the ISMNZ ministry while continue to serve as an ISMNZ campus worker and Massey international chaplain in building God’s Kingdom.
 Isaac‘s main calling from God has been evangelism and discipleship to international students and families in NZ since February 2015.
 Isaac’s further involvement with ISMNZ through this IT role is a pleasing move to enrich his services in Christ using his gifts.

 Isaac thanks God for equipping him and guiding him in following His plans in his life.
 Isaac’s life experience and prayers are reflected in Hebrews 13:20-21, “Now may the God of peace, who through the blood of the eternal covenant brought back from the dead our Lord Jesus, that great Shepherd of the sheep, equip you with everything good for doing his will, and may he work in us what is pleasing to him, through Jesus Christ, to whom be glory for ever and ever.
 Amen.”